Ashton Meadows in Valdosta, GA

 Pros

-• pro The property manager, Emily, was very kind and helpful.
+• pro The Property Manager, Emily, was very kind and helpful.

 • pro The community is kept clean.

-• pro All the neighbors are very nice.
+• pro All neighbors are very nice.

-• pro The place is very quiet.
+• pro It is very quiet.

 • pro It is a great place.